danchoi/hush/README.markdown

 ## Prerequisites

-* OS X Snow Leopard -- it doesn't work on Lion yet (but we're going to work on it)
+* OS X Snow Leopard
+* It doesn't work on Lion yet, but we're going to work on it

 ## Download